 - Maranta leuconeura erythroneura, aka the one people call the “red prayer plant” or “herringbone plant.”
 This is the one I’d say I see most often at nurseries and big box plant stores.
 It has the red veins on its leaves and a really nice contrast in its variegation.

-- Maranta leuconeura lemon-lime.
-This is what I have.
+- Maranta leuconeura ‘lemon-lime’ is what I have.
 I absolutely love the striking contrast of the deep green and bright yellow.
-The leaves have a nice velvet-texture, and the veining is gorgeous.
-I have seen other plants that look like mine labeled with other things online, but I’ll stick with what it was labeled when I got it—lemon-lime.
+The leaves have a nice velvet texture, and the veining is gorgeous.

-How much sun does a prayer plant need?
+How much light does a prayer plant need?

-For the summer, I decided to take the plant outdoors and hang it on the DIY hanging plant rod I mounted on our covered patio.
+For one summer, I decided to take the plant outdoors and hang it on the DIY hanging plant rod I mounted on our covered patio.
 This location gets bright shade all day and some dappled direct sunlight through the deck slats above.
+It did wonderfully.

 Water your prayer plant when the top inch or so or soil becomes dry.
 Keep in mind that in the fall and winter, this will be less often.
 Stick your finger in to check (very unscientific, but I don’t use a moisture meter).
 In the spring and summer, this might mean every week depending on your conditions.